-The garbage isn’t quite taking itself out yet, but NSR (Nordvästra Skånes Renhållnings AB) is now testing an entirely new needs-based system: waste collection on demand.
-Around 2,000 Helsingborg households are taking part in the testing.
+The garbage isn’t quite taking itself out yet, but NSR (Nordvästra Skånes Renhållnings AB) has tested an entirely new needs-based system: waste collection on demand.
+2,000 Helsingborg households took part in the testing.

-It’s all quite simple.
-A sensor slider is mounted onto the waste bin, and when it’s ready to be emptied, the homeowner sends a pickup request by moving the slider.
-A signal is then automatically sent to NSR.
-It’s quick and convenient for homeowners and it lets the waste collection service plan routes based on real user needs.
+A sensor slider was mounted onto the waste bins, and when they were ready to be emptied, the homeowner sent a pickup request by moving the slider.
+A signal was then automatically sent to NSR.
+Instead of following a pre-planned pickup route, it was customer needs that determined the routes for waste collection.

 Contact person: Lotta Lewis-Jonsson, Project Manager at NSR